Tteokguk: History

-In the book The Customs of Joseon written in 1946 by historian Choe Nam-seon, the New Year custom of eating tteokguk is speculated as being originated from ancient times.
+In the book The Customs of Joseon written in 1946 by historian Ch'oe Namsŏn, the New Year custom of eating tteokguk is speculated as being originated from ancient times.
 The white tteok signifying purity and cleanliness have been eaten during that specific day and it became a ritual to start off the New Year for good fortune.

+On Seollal

-In Korea, on Lunar New Year's Day, a family performs ancestral rites by serving tteokguk to their ancestors during a joint meal.
+In Korea, on Seollal, a family performs ancestral rites by serving tteokguk to their ancestors during a joint meal.
 Although tteokguk is traditionally a seasonal dish, it is now eaten at all times of the year.

 Ingredients and varieties

 The broth is generally made by simmering the main protein (beef, chicken, pork, pheasant, seafood) in a ganjang-seasoned stock.
 In the past, pheasant meat or chicken was used to make tteokguk's broth, but nowadays, beef is mainly used.
 The stock is then strained to clarify the broth, and long cylinder-shaped garaetteok are thin-sliced diagonally and boiled in the clear broth.
 Garnish is added before serving; the garnish may vary by region and personal taste, but usual staples are pan-fried julienned egg yolks and whites, gim and spring onions.
 A drizzle of sesame oil is common just prior to serving the teokguk.